Long-Range Day Use Visitor Access Planning In Rocky Mountain National Park

+Rocky Mountain National Park is also one of the busiest national parks in the National Park Service; third in the country in 2019, with over 4.6 million visitors.
 Rocky Mountain National Park has experienced a 44 percent increase in visitation since 2012.
-Rapid growth in day use visitation and changing use patterns in the park have degraded natural and cultural resources, diminished quality of the visitor experience, increased visitor and staff safety concerns, and created a heavy strain on the park's facilities and ability to perform daily operations.
+Rapid growth in day use visitation and changing use patterns in the park have degraded natural and cultural resources, diminished quality of the visitor experience, increased negative impacts to visitor and staff safety and created a heavy strain on the park's facilities and ability to perform daily operations.